-1) The RDA and staff will continue to assess potential projects against the priority needs and goals of the Consolidated Plan.
-A project that does not meet a priority need or poses a low impact on meeting those needs will not be funded.

-2) Staff continues to investigate new funding opportunities for projects or activities, including grants and loans from the Wisconsin Department of Natural Resources and Wisconsin Economic Development Corporation (WEDC); Department of Administration-Housing Division; Environmental Protection Agency (EPA); and other state and federal agencies.

-3) Staff routinely check's HUD's website for Grant Funds Available to see the City of Fond du Lac is eligible for any of the Notices of Funds Available and if the grant opportunity correlated to any identified needs or potential activity/project.

-4) The RDA will continue to follow the Public Services Policy which requires new funding for Public Service activities to be evaluated based upon the presence of existing or similar programs; funding shall be focused on direct services to LMI populations rather than funding administrative costs and collaboration among community partners.
-This policy ensures the most effective uses of CDBG funds and avoids duplication of services.

-5) Provide program information to community organizations to share with their clientele.
-This will include email updates to our community organizations and printed materials.

-6) Continue direct mailings to new homeowners in the target areas.
+- 1) The RDA and staff will continue to assess potential projects against the priority needs and goals of the Consolidated Plan.
+A project that does not meet a priority need or poses a low impact on meeting those needs will not be funded. - 2) Staff continues to investigate new funding opportunities for projects or activities, including grants and loans from the Wisconsin Department of Natural Resources and Wisconsin Economic Development Corporation (WEDC); Department of Administration-Housing Division; Environmental Protection Agency (EPA); and other state and federal agencies. - 3) Staff routinely check's HUD's website for Grant Funds Available to see the City of Fond du Lac is eligible for any of the Notices of Funds Available and if the grant opportunity correlated to any identified needs or potential activity/project. - 4) The RDA will continue to follow the Public Services Policy which requires new funding for Public Service activities to be evaluated based upon the presence of existing or similar programs; funding shall be focused on direct services to LMI populations rather than funding administrative costs and collaboration among community partners.
+This policy ensures the most effective uses of CDBG funds and avoids duplication of services. - 5) Provide program information to community organizations to share with their clientele.
+This will include email updates to our community organizations and printed materials. - 6) Continue direct mailings to new homeowners in the target areas.
 New homeowners are identified through the Assessment Office which provides information to staff regarding recent home sales.

-7) Continue direct mailings to property owners that have been contacted by the Code Enforcement Officer for the City of Fond du Lac regarding code violations for exterior building maintenance (roofing, porches, etc).

-8) Investigate and evaluate other means of communicating with the public beyond traditional media.
-This will be of paramount importance with the arrival of COVID19 and it's yet to be determined long term impacts on public meetings and engagement.
+- 7) Continue direct mailings to property owners that have been contacted by the Code Enforcement Officer for the City of Fond du Lac regarding code violations for exterior building maintenance (roofing, porches, etc). - 8) Investigate and evaluate other means of communicating with the public beyond traditional media.
+This will be of paramount as traditional media sources are going away or being rediuced in frequency.